McForce/projectapp/ContractorChangesSD.md

 Contractor (Child) – Lookup to Project
 Contractor Billing (Child) – Lookup to Contractor Backend Implementation:
-Apex Controller Class:
-Develop an Apex Controller (e.g., OpportunityContractorChangeController) to:
+Apex Controller Class: OpportunityContractorController Develop an Apex Controller to:
 Fetch all Contractor Change records related to the Opportunity (by Opportunity Id).
 Calculate each Contractor Change's Budget Percentage (Cost / Opportunity.Amount).
 Aggregate total Cost for the Budget Total.